DEADPXLZ/DEADPXLZ/README.md

 In the meantime you can check out a random PXL here: https://pxlz.org/random

-I encourage you to try and get acquainted with as many as you can - simply refresh the <a href="https://pxlz. org/random">random page</a>.
+I encourage you to try and get acquainted with as many as you can.
 Who knows, you might nab a rare or even legendary one during one of the sale events!

 -----
 ### How is the ownership of a DEADPXL NFT guaranteed?